Have you ever thought how you could make money from what you know?

 - offering to set up Podcasts and YouTube channels for individuals and small businesses

 - and many, many more – one young lady I read about even has a (paid) newsletter that explains the latest slang the young people are using and she has thousands of subscribers!

-I’ve read about a university student that earned good money teaching other students the basics of cooking.
+I’ve recently read about a university student that earned good money teaching other students the basics of cooking.
 The young man had always been a keen foodie and had spent many years in the kitchen with his mother before going to uni.
 He was appalled at the junk food his fellow students shoved in their mouth while they in turn were stunned at the fabulous meals he seemed to so effortlessly whip up in no time at all.
 He started running classes over weekends and they were so popular he went on to publish a recipe book aimed at students (he was studying law and is now a qualified lawyer I believe).

 As you get older, you develop life skills and pick up hobbies that can be monetised in many different ways too.
 Many people already do this and call themselves coaches, advisors, consultants or some other fancy title and they run courses and workshops and teach people how to do all sorts of things – literally ANYTHING you can imagine.

 I have continued to have side hustles to this day and every single one of them adds to my skills in one way or another.